bright/new-www/content/our-areas/ai-development.md

   - card-reader
 layout: our-service
 our_service_id: AI development
-meta_title: AI Solutions Company
+meta_title: AI Solutions
-meta_description: As an AI development company, we build secure AI solutions.
+meta_description: As a digital products agency, we build secure AI solutions.
 From generative AI & machine learning to prompt engineering, we will enhance your business with AI.
 our_services_icon: /images/ai_development_icon_update.png
 name: AI solutions
 slug: ai-software-development